sommelon/spotify-matcher/README.md

 ## Prerequisites
 1. [Install Redis](https://redis.io/docs/getting-started/installation/) and start a new instance.

+2. Register a Spotify developer account at [https://developer.spotify.com/dashboard/](https://developer.spotify.com/dashboard/).

+   Create an application to receive a client ID and a client secret.

+   Add callback URL to the app settings.

+   Add users to your app.

-2. Create a `.env` file and copy the contents of `env.example`.
+3. Create a `.env` file and copy the contents of `env.example`.
 Update the values.

-Install dependencies by running `poetry install`.
+4. Install dependencies by running `poetry install`.

 ## Start server
 `poetry run flask run`